 After his tour of active duty, Carpenter returned to Purdue University, where he received his B.S degree in forestry in 1948.
 He also received his M.S (1950) and his Ph.D.
 (1952) degrees in botany from Purdue University.
 In 1953-53, Carpenter was employed by Purdue University as an instructor in forestry.

-Carpenter is married to Jessie Luella (J. Lou) Carpenter (Appalachian associate professor emerita of speech pathology and audiology), and the couple have three daughters: Kim Jean, Ruth Ann , and Carol Ernestine.
+Carpenter was married to Jessie Luella (J. Lou) Carpenter (Appalachian associate professor emerita of speech pathology and audiology), and the couple had three daughters: Kim Jean, Ruth Ann, and Carol Ernestine.

 Carpenter was co-chair of the Ida Belle Ledbetter Scholarship and a sponsor of the Chan Gordon Scholarship.
 For a number of years, Dr. and Mrs. Carpenter served as sponsors of the Appalachian cheerleaders.
 The list of accomplishments to Carpenter's credit clearly reveals his generous spirit of giving to his adopted alma mater.
 The following are highlights of Dr. Carpenter's career at Appalachian:

 - 1955 Established Appalachian's first Greek Honor Society, Beta Beta Beta, and was the organization's regional vice president for twenty years

 - 1958 Established Appalachian's Herbarium, now listed in Index Herbarium (international listing)

 - 1959 Began work with United States National Park Service in establishing Naturalist programs at Price Lake